redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 ### 3. Generate the UserExample scaffold

-Generate the scaffold for the `UserExample` model:
+We need some real tests to work with.
+Scaffolding out the `UserExample` model gives us everything we need to create "users" in our app, including some of the services tests which interact with our test database:

 ```sh
 yarn rw g scaffold UserExample
 ```

-This will give you everything you need to create "users" in your app, including some of the tests.

 Make sure everything is still working:

 ```sh
 yarn rw test
 ```

-Redwood has generated the basic tests for our services, which interact with your test database.

 You should see something like this: